-The East 126th Street Bus Depot site has had many uses over the years.
-It once sat within the Dutch village of Nieuw Haarlem, which was then a sparsely populated agricultural area far removed from the densely developed settlement of New Amsterdam at the southern tip of Manhattan.
-Over 350 years ago, the Reformed Low Dutch Church of Harlem and its associated cemeteries were located in this Dutch settlement, with the first church building on or near a portion of the bus depot site and near the shore of the Harlem River.
-The Harlem River was wider at that time and extended through the northeastern corner of the bus depot lot.
-Over time, the shoreline was filled into the east, expanding the block to its current dimensions.
-The site was developed into an amusement park at one point and casino at another, and later into a film studio.
-The property’s historical development culminated with the construction of the existing bus depot in the 1930's.
+The 126th Street Bus Depot site has had many uses over the years.
+It once sat within the Dutch village of Nieuw Haarlem, which was then a sparsely populated agricultural area, far removed from the densely developed settlement of New Amsterdam at the southern tip of Manhattan.
+Over 350 years ago, the Reformed Low Dutch Church of Harlem and its associated cemeteries were created here, with the first church building near a portion of the bus depot site and the shoreline of the Harlem River.
+The river was wider at that time and extended through the northeastern corner of the bus depot site.
+Over time, the shoreline was filled in and the Manhattan street grid was built, establishing the block in its current configuration.

-The Metropolitan Transportation Authority (MTA) is currently in the process of vacating the bus depot and returning the site to the City.
-Acknowledging the immense historical significance of the site, the City has begun its work in partnership with the speaker of the New York City council's office, elected officials, and community stakeholders to develop a transformative mixed-use project at the site, centered on a new Harlem African Burial Ground memorial and cultural center to honor the significance of the site and its descendant community.
+The MTA is currently in the process of vacating the bus depot and returning the site to the City.
+Acknowledging the immense historical significance of the site, in 2015 the City, through NYCEDC, began to work in partnership with elected officials and community stakeholders to develop a transformative mixed-use project at the site, centered on a new Harlem African Burial Ground memorial and cultural center to honor the significance of the site and its descendant community.

 Learn more about the Phase 1B and its archaeological findings from the video below.

 Bus Depot Task Force